suvit/lfs-criterion-extra/README.md

 TODO
 ------

-* list criterions in sorted order
-* move monkey.py to lfs.core (merge or move to lfs 0.8)
+* move monkey.py to lfs.criterion.core (merge or move to lfs 0.8)
 * write tests